Using EMDR to Treat Eating Disorders

 Other Types of Evidence-Based Treatments

 When a treatment is considered to be effective for a population suffering from particular symptoms that meet the criteria for a diagnosis, it is labeled “evidence-based.”
 Medical and mental health professionals use evidence-based approaches largely due to the scientific confirmation that these treatments help people experience relief, thus they are generally regarded as the most trusted forms of treatment available.
-Traditionally, the following approaches have been seen as the gold standard of treating eating disorders:
+Traditionally, the following approaches have been seen as the gold standard for treating eating disorders:

 Cognitive Behavioral Therapy (CBT) – Short-term therapy that helps a person notice how their thoughts affect how they feel, and how their feelings affect their behavior.
 Therapists who utilize this model of therapy will help their patients with eating disorders change their distorted thoughts about food and body image to help them reformulate healthier cognition that can reduce destructive behavior.